PandeySunny/Ed-Tech-Startup-Online-Course-Analysis/README.md

-Here's a professional and engaging GitHub README template for your project, reflecting the Ed-Tech Online Course Analysis requirements:

 📊 Ed-Tech Startup: Online Course Analysis
 🚀 Project Overview
 This repository contains a comprehensive analysis for an EdTech startup aiming to optimize its recorded lecture offerings.
 By analyzing data from various EdTech platforms, we uncover actionable insights to improve course engagement, align offerings with learner demand, and boost market presence.